|

 From teleshopping and Electronic Data Interchange (EDI) in its early days, we saw how online shopping was born thanks to Michael Aldrich’s innovation.

-The public launch of the internet in 1991 transformed retail transactions and gave birth to pioneers like Amazon that set new standards for online marketplace operations.
+The public launch of the Internet in 1991 transformed retail transactions and gave birth to pioneers like Amazon who set new standards for online sales and marketplace operations.

 Netscape’s SSL encryption protocol brought security into focus, while marketplaces such as eBay introduced unique buying experiences like auctions.